Effects of Galaxy Cluster Structure on Lensed Gravitational Waves: Image multiplicity maps and magnification distributions

 \subsection{Single Image Regime}

 While the main results of this work pertain to the observability of strongly lensed transients, an interesting discrepancy between the SIS and realistic models is the single image regime, more commonly referred to as the ``weak lensing regime".
 Whilst the SIS model can only produce maximum magnification factors of 2 in the single image regime, the top row of Fig.~\ref{fig:muclust} shows that in realistic models, you can get magnification factors much higher than this.
-This will have a dramatic impact on the detection horizon for singly imaged sources, allowing realistic models to probe higher redshifts than the SIS model.
+This will have a dramatic impact on the detection horizon for singly imaged sources, allowing realistic models to probe higher redshifts than the SIS model as seen in Fig.~\ref{fig:rates_weak}, with the total detection rates presented in Tab.~\ref{tab:rates_weak}.